 Immunoglobulin G or IgG, is an antibody found in lymph fluids.
 When it comes to the body fighting bacterial or viral infections, IgG is front row calvary.
 The body releases IgG as its first line of defense to fight a new infection.

 When it comes to responding to food sensitivities, IgG creates a delayed reaction.
 Because of the immediate response of the immune system, if something you’re sensitive or allergic to is consumed, there won’t be an immediate swelling, itching, or redness.
-Instead, symptoms will develop slowly and over time.
+Instead, food sensitivity symptoms will develop slowly and over time.

 Due to its untimely nature, these symptoms are broad and become a challenge to pinpoint and recognize as a food sensitivity or food allergy.
 Until now.
 Here are a few delayed signs your body is telling you to pursue allergy testing.